belbert/VCVTB/README.md

 Timeline
 --------------------------

+- 24/01/2019:Paper online: Received 21 October 2018, Revised 7 January 2019, Accepted 17 January 2019, Available online 24 January 2019.

-18/01/2019: An original research paper on VCVTB titled "Set-up and Evaluation of a Virtual Test Bed for Simulating and Comparing Single-and Mixed-Mode Ventilation Strategies" was accepted by the international journal 'Building and Environment".
+- 17/01/2019: An original research paper on VCVTB titled "Set-up and Evaluation of a Virtual Test Bed for Simulating and Comparing Single-and Mixed-Mode Ventilation Strategies" was accepted by the international journal 'Building and Environment".

 Points of Attention
 --------------------------